 And families who come to the Sanctuary to adopt can see for themselves how the animals behave and interact.
-Above is our wonderful sweet boy Joey, a most unusual husky-corgi mix, with his new parents Noel and Teresa.

 Over the years, thousands of school-age children have visited the Sanctuary.
 In our humane education classes they get hands-on experience with the animals.
 They hold the puppies, feed the chickens, feel the warm, nubbly back of a turkey’s head.
 Along the way, they learn important lessons about unconditional love, honesty, trust, loyalty and responsibility.